rodrigarc/medbioinfo_final_project/README.md

 https://stockholmuniversity.box.com/s/n8l0l1b3tg32wrzg2ensg8dnt7oua8ex
 This file was exported from Ensembl's BioMart (Links to an external site.) service and contains two columns: Pfam ID (for protein domains) and Ensembl protein ID (which is also used by the string database).
 Note: some proteins have no protein domain registered.
 5. Make a boxplot, comparing the number of domains of proteins with node degrees >100 to the ones with node degrees <=100.
-Create a GitHub repository containing a Makefile so that when we download the project we could run the command
+Create a GitHub repository containing a Makefile so that when we download the project we could run the following command to get a file "protein_domains_vs_string_degree.png":

 ```